shekhargulati/52-technologies-in-2016/38-akka/README.md

 This looked to us a deadlock where `ActorSystem` waits for all actors to terminate and Actor is waiting for system to exit.

 To solve this use case, we scheduled the JVM exit using the ActorSystem `scheduler`.
-This meant `App1ControlActor` can successfully does not have to wait for JVM to exit.
+This meant `App1ControlActor` can successfully shut down and does not have to wait for JVM to exit.
 Hence, avoiding dead lock.

 ```scala
 class App1ControlActor extends Actor {